Tutorial

 Rasterize - internal metrics

 Internal metrics are strings with a format attribute_function. attribute is an attribute of the point cloud such as z, classification, or intensity. function is an available metrics function such as mean, max, or sd.
-The following are exemples of valid metric strings: z_max, i_mean, intensity_mean, classification_mode, z_sd.
+The following are examples of valid metric strings: z_max, i_mean, intensity_mean, classification_mode, z_sd.
 Readers can refer to the official documentation to discover all the possible combinations.

 Let’s build two CHMs: one based on the highest point per pixel with a resolution of 2 meters, and the second based on the triangulation of the first returns with a resolution of 50 cm.